isotoma/htmlhub/README.rst

 should have repository access added on an individual basis.

 An htmlhub server will only serve files from within a directory called `html-templates` at the root of a branch.
+The only exception to this is if the `html-templates` directory contains symbolic links pointing to other locations.

 It will only serve files from `html-templates` directories that contain a file called `passwd`.